kalahel/projet_mass_2/README.md

 Buyer sends its own name with `CFP`.

-The seller responds with a string like this `name_of_buyer,selling_quantity,selling_price,seller_name`, this is why it's forbiden to put commas in agent's name.
+The seller responds with a string like this `name_of_buyer,selling_quantity,selling_price,seller_name`, this is why it's forbidden to put commas in agent's name.

 This is a CSV format, do not put space.